Flu clinic 2020

 If you have a PRE-BOOKED appointment with the practice nurse, please attend at the appointment time (do not come early) and notify reception that you have arrived.
 Please come into the building alone unless you need help from a carer/parent.

-Prescription requests and letters-please post through the letterbox on the wall outside the surgery.
+Prescription requests please post through the letterbox on the wall outside the surgery.

 If you have anything to collect from the surgery please follow the queuing instructions outside the building.
 We are operating a one in one out policy in our vestibule.